openstack/openstack-manuals/doc/networking-guide/source/config-rbac.rst

    +--------------------------------------+-------------+--------------------------------------+

-Use the :command:`rbac-show` command to see the details:
+Use the :command:`neutron rbac-show` command to see the details:

 .. code-block:: console